Skip to content

 </template>

-Method 2: Direct API Calls
+Direct API Calls

 Use $myApi composables for programmatic API interactions, form submissions, and one-time actions where you need direct control over request timing.

-Using $myApi with useAsyncData
+Using $myApi With useAsyncData

 Calling $myApi multiple times inside useAsyncData causes Nuxt context errors on the server.
 Use useMyApiData composables instead for reactive data, or see the $myApi documentation for workarounds.